 Year Ended December 31,

-20 018 20)17 2016
+20 19 2 018 2017

-Amount % Amount % % Amount %
+Amount % Amount % %

-(Dollars in n millions)
+(Dollars in millions)

-Agent title premiums \$ 2,690 100.0% \$ 2,723 100.0% \$ 2,626 100.0%
+Agent title premiums \$ 2,961 100.0% \$ 2,690 100.0% \$ 2,723 100.0%

-Agent commissions 2,059 76.5 2,089 76.7 1,998 76.1
+Agent commissions 2,258 76.3 2,059 76.5 2,089 76.7

-Net retained agent premiums \$ 631 23.5% \$ 634 23.3% \$ 628 23.9%
+Net retained agent premiums \$ 703 23.7% \$ 631 23.5% \$ 634 23.3%

-Net margin from agency title insurance premiums retained as a percentage of total agency premiums in the year ended December 31, 2018 remained relatively consistent with the 2017 and 2016 periods.
+Net margin from agency title insurance premiums retained as a percentage of total agency premiums in the year ended December 31, 2019 increased due to increased refinance activity when compared to the 2018 and 2017 periods.

 The provision for title claim losses includes an estimate of anticipated title and title-related claims and escrow losses.
 The estimate of anticipated title and title-related claims is accrued as a percentage of title premium revenue based on our historical loss experience and other relevant factors.
 Any significant adjustments to strengthen or release loss reserves resulting from the comparison with our actuarial analysis are made in addition to this loss provision rate.
 After considering historical claim losses, reporting patterns and current market information, and analyzing quantitative and qualitative data provided by our legal, claims and underwriting departments, we determine a loss provision rate, which is recorded as a percentage of current title premiums.
 This loss provision rate is set to provide for losses on current year policies, but due to development of prior years and our long claim duration, it periodically includes amounts of estimated adverse or positive development on prior years' policies.
 Effective October 1, 2017, we revised our loss provision rate to 4.5% from 5%.
-Effective October 1, 2016, we revised our loss provision rate to 5.0% from 5.5%.
-All revisions were attributable to favorable development on more recent policy year claims.
-No revisions were made to our loss provision in the year ended December 31, 2018.
+The revision was attributable to favorable development on more recent policy year claims.
+No revisions were made to our loss provision in the years ended December 31, 2019 or 2018.

-The claim loss provision for title insurance was \$221 million, \$238 million, and \$157 million for the years ended December 31, 2018, 2017, and 2016, respectively.
-These amounts reflected average claim loss provision rates of 4.5% for 2018, 4.9% for 2017, and 3.3% for 2016.
-The decrease in the provision in 2016 reflects the release of excess title reserves of \$97 million as well as the reduction in the loss provision rate from 5.5% to 5.0% in the fourth quarter of 2016.
-The release of excess reserves and change in provision rate was due to analysis of historical ultimate loss ratios, the reduced volatility of development of those historical ultimate loss ratios and lower policy year loss ratios in recent years.
+The claim loss provision for title insurance was \$240 million, \$221 million, and \$238 million for the years ended December 31, 2019, 2018, and 2017, respectively.
+These amounts reflected average claim loss provision rates of 4.5% for 2019, 4.5% for 2018, and 4.9% for 2017.
 We will continue to monitor and evaluate our loss provision level, actual claims paid, and the loss reserve position each quarter.